Get over 4 P's, marketers are now working on 4 E's

 Place: An ideal location to sell the product that will convert potential customers to customers.

-Here is an example of traditional Marketing Mix:
+Here is an example of a traditional Marketing Mix:

 In the past decade from 2007 to 2017 marketing function has witnessed phenomenal changes.
 According to a recent study by Spencer Stuart, " the average tenure of a Chief Marketing Officer (CMO) in an organization is less than 24 months.
 And only 14 percent of CMO's have been in their positions with the same company for more than three years."